-Route of entry Student Profile Length Number of Credits Track A (full- time) For radiation therapists 4 terms 46 Track A (part- time) For radiation therapists 7 terms 46 Track B For non-radiation therapists 4 terms 46 Track C For certified medical dosimetrists 3 terms 31
+Route of entry Student Profile Length Number of Credits Track A (full- time) For radiation therapists 4 terms 46 Track A (part- time) For radiation therapists 7 terms 46 Track B For non-radiation therapists 4 terms 46

 The Master of Science (M.S.) in Medical Dosimetry Program is typically a 16-month program.
 Number of credits required varies by track.
 The program length is based on how long the required UWL coursework would take to complete for a full-time student who does not need to complete any prerequisite coursework.
 Program length may be extended if students attend part-time (if approved by program) or due to the requirements of an individual student's plan of coursework, research or capstone project.